nkinar/WaterWatcher/README.md

 When opening the assembly for the first time in Inventor (`assembly-with-lid.iam`) some benign errors or dialog boxes might appear indicating that files are not the same as originally referenced.
 When asked "Do you really want to use the resolved document?" click "Yes."
 When asked "Would you like to update the assembly now?" click "Yes" and then save the assembly.

 Click on "Accept" if a dialog box indicates that there are errors.
 When saving the assembly, click on the "Yes to All" button and then "OK."

-If some files are still missing, re-run the shell script `run.sh` to ensure that everything was downloaded.
 The `files-download.txt` file with the download links might have to be modified as required in the `mechanical/download-files` directory.
 This file is only provided to be potentially useful.

 ## FILES

 Bolded entries in the table indicate parent directories.
 Non-bolded entries indicate subdirectories.

 | Directory   |     Description  |
 |----------|:-------------:|